Sabiniano/Sabiniano/README.md

 - 👋 Hi, I’m @Sabiniano
-- 👀 I’m interested in Full Stack
+- 👀 I’m interested in Java, Python and Data Science
-- 🌱 I’m currently learning Data Science and Python
+- 🌱 I’m currently doing some courses at Cesar School
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me:
+- 📫 How to reach me:                                                                                                                                         sabiniano.maia@gmail.com
--       sabiniano.maia@gmail.com
 -       https://www.linkedin.com/in/sabiniano-maia-neto/

 <!---